Financing Your Education

 ii.
 After you receive your PIN number, complete your new (or renewal) FAFSA at www.fafsa.ed.gov by following the on-screen instructions.
 If you need assistance, please click the link to chat online with a customer service representative or call 1-800-433-3243 1-800-433-3243.
 Be sure to include Faulkner University’s school code (001003) as one of your college choices in Step 6 of the FAFSA.
 Note: You are encouraged to use the IRS DATA RETRIEVAL TOOL on the FAFSA website.
 Students who do not use this tool may be required to provide an IRS tax transcript directly from the IRS to complete the verification process.

 iii.
 After you complete the FAFSA, please print the following forms to complete and mail or fax (334-386-7201) to Faulkner’s Financial Aid Office.

-Loan Information Sheet (new students must also complete the Master Promissory Note for Unsubsidized Loans and Entrance Counseling for Graduate Students in step iv below)
+Financial Aid Office Student Loan Worksheet for Law Students (new students must also complete the Master Promissory Note for Unsubsidized Loans and Entrance Counseling for Graduate Students in step iv below)

 Permission to Release Records Form (optional)

 iv.
 Go to studentloans.gov to complete a Master Promissory Note for the Unsubsidized Stafford Loans and Entrance Counseling for Graduate Students.
 If you would like to apply for the GradPlus loan, please complete the GradPlus Application and GradPlus Master Promissory Note on the same website.
 Questions can be e-mailed to Cassie Green at firstname.lastname@example.org or call 334-386-7803.